bmguillo/Kubernetes_LogDNA-Agent/README.md

 - "logging" tab on left toolbar
 - "edit log sources"

-Step 2: Provision a Kubernetes Cluster
+Step 3: Provision a Kubernetes Cluster and set up CLI tools to access it